-Doctoral students, upon reaching PhD Candidacy, are granted an MS in Environmental Science provided they have met the requirements above.
-Students who intend to earn an MS in Environmental Science must complete an Intent to Graduate Card in the semester they will attain Candidacy from the Graduate School.
+Doctoral students, upon reaching PhD Candidacy, are granted an MS in Environmental Sciences provided they have met the requirements above.
+Students who intend to earn an MS in Environmental Sciences must complete an Intent to Graduate Form on-line in the semester they will attain Candidacy.